Grierson Awards: Judging

 As of 2023, the Grierson Awards employ a two-stage judging process, with each individual entry reviewed by a minimum of three members of the Trust.

 A long list of eight nominees for each category is drawn up; then the contenders are judged by five-person juries, drawn from documentary makers, broadcasters and subject experts.
 The jurors then decide on the final four shortlisted nominations, and subsequently the winner for each category.

 The judges look for evidence of quality, integrity, creativity, originality and overall excellence.
 They also consider the steps taken by producers to ensure the best diversity and inclusion practices, as this is considered key to the integrity and quality of any documentary.
 Since 2020, entrants to all but the Best Student Documentary category have been required to provide a statement on diversity and inclusion.

 The Grierson Trustees' Award and Grierson Hero of the Year Award are honorary and not selected by the jury process.

+2000–2025 winners

-2000–2024 winners
+2025 winners

+All entries to the 2025 Grierson Awards must have had their first UK screening between June 1, 2024 to May 31, 2025.

+Hosted by Rachel Parris: 18 November 2025 at The Roundhouse, London.